zasper-io/zasper-io.github.io/blog/_posts/2025-04-28-benchmarking-zasper-vs-jupyterlab.markdown

 # Discussions

-Please feel free to mail me on `prasun@zasper.io` to report any corrections or irregularities.
+Please feel free to mail me at `prasun@zasper.io` to report any corrections or irregularities.

 # Copyright